 Luckily, these days you don’t really have to.
 Many cruisers opt to skip formal night altogether and head to the buffet or order room service instead.
 But if getting gussied up for formal night is as much a part of your dream cruise as ocean breezes and fruity cocktails, you’ve got options.
 Men can pay to rent a tuxedo on some ships if they want to dress to the nines—but on many cruise lines you can get by with nice slacks and a jacket (a tie is preferred, and easy to squeeze into a carry-on).
 Bring multiple ties to change your look if there’s more than one formal night.

 For the ladies, think little black dress.
 If there are a couple of formal nights on your cruise, save space by wearing the same dress twice with different scarves, shawls, jewelry, or other accessories.
-Choose shoes that can also go with sundresses or other less formal outfits at dinner the rest of the week.
+Choose shoes that can also go with sundresses or other less formal outfits at dinner for the rest of the week.
 For more help, see Top 10 Cruise Packing Tips from SmarterTravel’s sister site, Cruise Critic.

 Challenge No. 3: The Business Trip